jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 However, you can go quite far if you simply avoid what Sun Tzu calls "the dangerous faults which may affect a general."
 Let's dive a little deeper into the five qualities of a bad leader or general:

-**Recklessness:&nbsp;**While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
+**Recklessness:**&nbsp;While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
 Otherwise, this person won't be a leader for very long.

 A reckless leader takes uncalculated risks, lacks adaptability, and is controlled by passion and emotions rather than strategy and the mission.